DanieleGioia/ATO/README.md

 - A set of technological and commercial parameters (costs and prices of components and end items).
 - The Gozinto factors (amount of components required for assembling the end item).

-In case of a random generation of an instance (by means of the **InstanceRandom** class), all these characteristics of the problems are tuned by the **instance_Params** json file in the etc folder.
+In case of a random generation of an instance (by means of the **InstanceRandom** class), all these characteristics of the problems are tuned by the **instance_Params** json file in the _etc_ folder.

-Here it follows the role of the available parameters:
+Here it follows the role of each available parameters:

 - "seed" $\rightarrow$ Initialization of the pseudorandom number generator.
 - "n_items" $\rightarrow$ Number of end items.